Not All Adapters Matter: Selective Adapter Freezing for Memory-Efficient Fine-Tuning of Language Models: Experiments

 Table \ref{table_1} shows the results of different methods on GLUE tasks.
 Since SAFE selectively freezes 51.04\% of less important adapters early throughout the training process, SAFE significantly reduces memory usage by 40.47\%, from 20.35GB (LoRA) to 12.11GB, and decreases computation costs (FLOPs) by 35.15\%.
 Even with such improvements in resource efficiency, SAFE improves the average GLUE score from 84.66 (LoRA) to 84.99 --- this is because SAFE induces a regularization effect on less-important adapters improving generalization performance of the model (see Section~\ref{Section 5.3}).

-Compared to AdapterDrop, SAFE provides up to 2.69\% higher score (MRPC) while reducing memory usage by 49.47\% (0.91\% higher GLUE score and 40.47\% reduced memory usage on average).
-This is because AdapterDrop reduces computation costs (FLOPs) by randomly dropping adapters for each step, whereas SAFE selectively freezes less-important adapters preserving critical adapters and thus achieving better performance.
-AdapterDrop also does not lower memory usage because the memory allocated to the dropped adapters cannot be de-allocated for the next step --- adapters dropped in a step may not be dropped in the next step.
-Compared to SparseAdapter, SAFE reduces memory usage by 40.47\% and computation cost by 35.15\% while providing comparable GLUE score.
-This is because SparseAdapter performs pruning of redundant parameters but uses unstructured pruning with masking, which does not actually improve resource efficiency.

 Figure \ref{fig_5} shows the freezing patterns of $\text{BERT}_\text{large}$ fine-tuned with SAFE --- we observe similar patterns for other tasks.
 We find that SAFE tends to freeze adapters more in layers closer to the input layer.
-Such behavior aligns with our empirical observations presented in Figure \ref{fig_2} where adapters closer to the output layer need to be further adapted to the downstream tasks compared to those in earlier layers, contributing more to model performance.
+Such behavior aligns with empirical observations presented in Figure \ref{fig_2} where adapters closer to the output layer need further adaptation to the downstream tasks compared to those in earlier layers, contributing more to model performance.